 Treatments for unwanted brown discolouration or blood vessel lesions will usually leave no disruption of the skin surface other than slight scabbing, scaling or bruised discolouration.
 These can often be camouflaged with makeup.

 Most cosmetic dermatology problems require 1-3 treatments, usually performed 4-8 weeks apart.
-At the time of your cosmetic dermatology appointment, your cosmetic dermatologist will carefully examine your skin, discuss the risks and benefits of the various options, and you’ll be informed of each option’s pricing structure and recovery time.
+At the time of your appointment, your cosmetic dermatologist will carefully examine your skin, discuss the risks and benefits of the various options, and you’ll be informed of each option’s pricing structure and recovery time.

 Upon your initial consultation, you will complete the necessary medical history forms and consult goals and expectations.
-You’ll then have a personal private consultation with a SpaMedica Toronto skin doctor and an experienced medical aesthetician.
+You’ll then have a private consultation with a SpaMedica Toronto skin doctor and an experienced medical aesthetician.

 The options and outline of the program of treatment(s) that will be needed to improve your cosmetic skin concern will be outlined, as well as the costs.
 You can even proceed with your first treatment following your initial consultation!

 The risks of cosmetic dermatology treatments on the face and full body are low and usually easily managed.
 The risks and complications can include prolonged erythema, slight lightening or darkening of the skin, textural irregularities, infection and even (fortunately rarely) scarring.

-By ensuring that you see a SpaMedica Cosmetic Dermatologist, you significantly reduce your risk of complication because of their experience and multiple different lasers, RF and energy devices at their disposal.
+By ensuring that you see a SpaMedica Cosmetic Dermatologist, you significantly reduce your risk of complication because of their experience and the multiple different lasers, RF and energy devices at their disposal.
 Using the “right device for the right indication” ensures the highest degree of success and the least likelihood of a complication.

-There’s no cost to these treatments if there’s a complication during your SpaMedica Cosmetic Dermatology therapy.
+There’s no cost to these treatments if there’s a complication during your SpaMedica Medical and Cosmetic Dermatology therapy.
 Contact the team at SpaMedica today to feel and look youthful, confident, and rejuvenated.